robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 He glanced at me, nodded, and looked at the mouse.
 He then picked it up, raising it into the air and held it to the bottom-left corner of the monitor's screen.

 I do not tell this story to mock him.
-What I realized that day is the interfaces we use with computers should not be assumed to be natural, that the language we use to provide instructions to people is often abstract and assumes a level of technical familiarity above what they may be comfortable or experienced with, or even capable of.
+What I realized that day is the interfaces we use with computers should not be assumed to be natural.
+That the instructional language we use is often abstract and assumes a level of technical familiarity above what people may be comfortable with, or even capable of.

-Ever since then, I've always been drawn to designs and solutions that leveraged technology so that people like that gentleman at Rehab could understand and avail of.
+Ever since then, I've always been drawn to designs and solutions that leveraged technology in a manner that people like that gentleman at Rehab could avail of.

 <!-- more -->